Offers of Admission

 - An admission average, including all program prerequisite courses as specified by Western

 If a student has 3 or more repeats, this may be taken into consideration.
 If a student has 2 or fewer repeats, the highest attempt will be taken.

 Midterm and Final Grades

 - Due to the unique semester systems this year in Ontario, it is important that your OUAC application is updated with your enrollment information for all prerequisite courses required for the program(s) you apply to.
-Ensure that your guidance counsellor sends your enrollment information, and mid-year and final grades to the OUAC by the 101 application deadlines.
+Ensure that your guidance counsellor sends your enrollment information, and mid-year and final grades to the OUAC.

 - If you do not have a grade in a prerequisite course, do not worry.
 We will review your application based on a combination of Grade 11 and Grade 12 grades available at the time of each offer round (provided your application is showing enrollment in prerequisite courses).

 - You can log into your OUAC account to confirm proper submission of your grades and enrollment information.